About Kristian Stoffregen

 A first-generation digital native #

-I have worked with computers since I was six — a first-generation digital native who started on a Commodore 64.
-That machine taught me that interesting systems reward patience and curiosity; very little has changed since.
+I have worked with computers since I was six.
+First-generation digital native, started on a Commodore 64.
+That machine taught me that interesting systems reward patience and curiosity.
+Not much has changed since.

 I’m a cyborg #

 I’m a cyborg.
-Cyborg is a blend of the words cybernetic and organism — it refers to beings with both organic and biomechatronic body parts.
+Cyborg is a blend of cybernetic and organism; it refers to beings with both organic and biomechatronic body parts.

 I lost the hearing in my right ear in a scuba-diving accident.
-Now I have a bone-anchored hearing aid — a bone-conduction implant system.
-I currently use Oticon’s Ponto 5 mounted on a titanium implant drilled into my skull.
+Now I have a bone-anchored hearing aid, a bone-conduction implant system.
+I use Oticon’s Ponto 5, mounted on a titanium implant drilled into my skull.
 It has changed my life for the better, but I don’t get stereo ;-)